Living with MCS – A Picture Tour

 Keywords: multiple chemical sensitivity, MCS, coping, adaptation, gallery

 The products that cause symptoms vary with the person.
-Fragrances are one of the most common triggers, but even among those with severe MCS there are some who do tolerate them.
+Fragrances are one of the most common triggers, but even among those with severe MCS there are a few who do tolerate them.

 In a few cases the illness becomes so severe they have to move away from the polluted city.
-Some move to areas where other people with MCS have settled, as that also limits the social isolation caused by toxic personal care products almost all people use.
-The picture above shows a Thanksgiving party in an MCS community in Arizona.
+Some move to areas where other people with MCS have settled, as that allows them to have a social life without having to constantly dodge the toxic personal care products almost all people use.
+The picture above shows a Thanksgiving party in an MCS community in Arizona — a whole house full of fragrance-free people!

-Some of the precautions that people with MCS have practiced for many decades have become more mainstream, such as organic food, bottled/filtered water and air cleaners.
-The Covid-19 pandemic introduced social distancing, which people with MCS have practiced all along to avoid other people’s fragrances and laundry chemicals
+Some of the precautions that people with MCS have practiced for many decades have become more mainstream, such as organic food, bottled/filtered water and air purifiers.
+The Covid-19 pandemic introduced social distancing, which people with MCS have practiced all along to avoid other people’s fragrances and laundry chemicals.

-In the following we show some examples of what people with MCS commonly do to manage their illness.
+In the following we show some examples of what people with severe MCS commonly do to manage their disability.
 It is not a complete list and not everyone does all these things.

 One of the most important measures is to create a non-toxic bedroom.
 This example has tiled floors, sealed walls, all-cotton bedding, a custom-built bed, and hardly anything else in the room.

 Gasoline is very toxic.
 It helps to lock the handle and then stand upwind until the tank is full.
-Gloves or paper towels are used to avoid gasoline on the the hand.
 Some also wear a respirator.
+Gloves or paper towels are used to avoid gasoline on the hand.

 Clothes can be difficult.
 Cotton and nylon are often the best materials, while polyester is less tolerable.
 Then there are all the chemicals the garment is treated with.
 Detoxing new clothes can take weeks.